KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_3_cloning_your_local_repository.md

   You should see it churn out something that looks like this:
 ![](../assets/image03.png)

 3. Type `ls -la` to verify that it did indeed copy down the repository.
-Now you have a copy on GitHub, and a local copy that you can modify without affecting the remote until you tell it to.
+Now you have a remote copy on GitHub, and a local copy that you can modify without affecting the remote until you tell it to.

 4. Type `cd MyFirstRepo` to change directory into your repository.
   {% hint style='tip' %}